Contractor Payment Terms | Everything You Need to Know

 Why Include Payment Terms in Construction Contracts?

-The key reason for defining payment terms is to ensure you receive scheduled payments on time from the client.
+- Timely payments: The key reason for defining payment terms is to ensure you receive scheduled payments on time from the client.
 Negotiating the payment with the client beforehand is essential.
 This will ensure that both sides can plan their budgets and activities accordingly.

-Another key reason is safety.
-You get peace of mind knowing you have legal protection in case your client fails to pay you on time.
+- Legal protection: You get peace of mind knowing you have legal protection in case your client fails to pay you on time.
 Once you agree upon payment conditions, include them in your client contract in every detail.

-Defining these terms and conditions can also help you estimate your cash flow.
+- Budget planning: Defining these terms and conditions can also help you estimate your cash flow.
 Knowing when and how much money you will have on hand allows you to make important financial decisions beforehand.

-And most importantly, having clear contractor payment terms minimizes confusion and sets the bar for future expectations.
+- No communication gaps: Having clear contractor payment terms minimizes confusion and sets the bar for future expectations.
 When both parties know what to expect and when to expect it, there is no room for misunderstandings.

 Who Sets Contractor Payment Terms